 Another of the common ankle injury setbacks on the road to recovery is nerve damage, especially if the patient is battling back from an ankle sprain.
 Nerve endings in the ankle joint may be injured during an ankle sprain, which in and of itself poses a risk to the long-term health of the patient, but also makes other elements of recovery more difficult.

 A key component of rehabilitation involves retraining the joint to regain its natural ability to guard against against abnormal and potentially harmful movements.
 This ability to detect movements and to sense the positions of its own parts is known as proprioception.
 Nerve damage hinders this process as it decreases the body’s capability to sense or react to movement quickly enough to suitably protect the ankle.
 This, again, can lead to not only the discomfort and physical risk of worsening the nerve damage, but can grind the recovery process for the ankle injury to a standstill.

 Solving the issue of nerve damage and guiding a patient through proprioception rehabilitation are two methods that go hand-in-hand and combine to form a process that will limit setbacks and increase the likelihood of full recovery.

-Retraining faulty movement and stabilization firing patterns will help train the body to protect itself from abnormal motion that can cause re-Injury.
-Patients can accomplish this by using physical therapy devices such as a wobble board and unstable surfaces to retrain the ankle for uneven terrain.
-These methods will not only aid in improved proprioception, but will also help to retrain the brain to connect with the nerves in the ankle and foot while promoting nerve growth, countering much of the damage resulting from an ankle injury
+These methods will not only improve proprioception, but will also help to retrain the brain to connect with the nerves in the ankle and foot while promoting nerve growth, thus countering much of the damage resulting from an ankle injury